COVID-19 Emergency Grant Updates

 May 4, 2020

-A grant to Red Brigade in Lucknow, India funded 5,400 cooked meals and family food packets for 980 families.
-GO Campaign is funding an additional 1,500 family grocery packages to help feed families for 2 more weeks.
+A grant to Help U Educational and Charitable Trust and Red Brigade Lucknow in Lucknow, India funded 1,500 family grocery packages to help feed families for 2 more weeks.
 Each family grocery package contains flour, rice, beans, cooking oil, salt, spices, soap, and washing detergent.